 Funding: No new funding.
-The funding involved is a Moving to Work (MTW) PHA's existing public housing Capital Fund, Operating Fund, and HCV funds.
+Funding for Moving to Work (MTW) is drawn from a PHA's existing public housing Capital Fund, Operating Fund, and HCV funds.

 See Also: For related information, refer to the Public Housing and Housing Choice Vouchers sections of this Advocates' Guide.